Who gets the house in a divorce?

 Does my spouse have rights to the property after the divorce?

-Divorce does not by itself end a spouse’s rights to property even if you have agreed between yourselves who will get what.
-In order to ensure that your spouse cannot return years later and make a claim over your property, it is important that you have a consent order.
-This is an order from the court formalising the agreement reached between you and your spouse.
+Divorce does not end a spouse’s rights to property even if you have agreed between yourselves who will get what.
+You must have a consent order to ensure that your spouse cannot return years later and make a claim over your property.
+This is an order from the court formalising the agreement between you and your spouse.

-If you cannot reach an agreement with your spouse, then you will have to apply to the court for a judge to determine how the matrimonial assets should be divided.
+If you cannot agree with your spouse, you must apply to the court for a judge to determine how the matrimonial assets should be divided.
 A judge’s determination will also ensure that your spouse does not have rights to the property after your divorce is finalised.

 What happens to inherited property in a divorce?

-This will depend on a number of factors, including when the property was received, how it has been used, whether it has been mixed and what the needs of each spouse are in comparison to what other matrimonial assets are available.
+This will depend on several factors, including when the property was received, how it has been used, whether it has been mixed and what the needs of each spouse are compared to what other matrimonial assets are available.
 Please visit our inherited wealth page for more information.

 What happens to investment properties in a divorce?

 An investment property is treated the same as any other asset.
 A determination will initially be made as to if it is matrimonial property or not.
-If it is deemed to be matrimonial property then, regardless of whose name the property is held in, it will be considered to be part and parcel of the matrimonial pot to be divided between spouses.
+If it is deemed matrimonial property, regardless of whose name the property is held in, it will be considered part and parcel of the matrimonial pot to be divided between spouses.

 What happens to a holiday home in a divorce?